ahmetengin/ada.marina.portazure/docs/yat-prosedur-detay.md

-# Yat Prosedürleri ve Teknik Detaylar
+# Yacht Procedures and Technical Details

-Özel teknelerin Türkiye ve Yunanistan arasındaki seyirlerinde dikkat etmesi gereken teknik ve bürokratik detaylar.
+Technical and bureaucratic details that private boats must pay attention to during their cruises between Turkey and Greece.

-## 1. e-TEPAI (Yunanistan Seyir Vergisi)
+## 1. e-TEPAI (Greece Navigation Tax)
-Yunanistan'da 7 metre üzerindeki tüm tekneler için zorunludur.
+Mandatory for all boats over 7 meters in Greece.
-*   **Ödeme:** Giriş yapmadan önce aade.gr adresi üzerinden yapılır.
+*   **Payment:** Made via the aade.gr address before entry.
-*   **Süre:** Aylık veya yıllık olarak ödenebilir.
-Ay ortasında giriş yapsanız dahi o ayın tam ücreti alınır.
+*   **Duration:** Can be paid monthly or annually.
+Even if you enter in the middle of the month, the full fee for that month is charged.
-*   **Kontrol:** Liman polisi evrak kontrolünde TEPAI kodunuzu sorgulayacaktır.
+*   **Check:** Port police will query your TEPAI code during document inspection.

-## 2. Mavi Kart (Türkiye Atık Takibi)
+## 2. Blue Card (Turkey Waste Tracking)
-Türkiye'den çıkış yaparken Mavi Kart (Blue Card) sisteminin güncel olduğundan emin olunmalıdır.
+When exiting Turkey, it must be ensured that the Blue Card system is up to date.
-*   **Atık Verme:** Çıkış öncesi atık tanklarının boşaltılması ve sisteme işlenmesi tavsiye edilir.
+*   **Discharge:** It is recommended to empty waste tanks and record them in the system before departure.
-*   **Yunanistan Dönüşü:** Yunanistan'dan dönerken atık tanklarının mühürlü olması gerekmez ancak Türkiye'ye girer girmez sisteme kayıtlı bir tesise atık verilmesi zorunludur.
+*   **Return from Greece:** Waste tanks do not need to be sealed when returning from Greece, but it is mandatory to give waste to a facility registered in the system as soon as you enter Turkey.

-## 3. Ekipman Gereklilikleri
+## 3. Equipment Requirements
-Yunanistan Liman Başkanlıkları aşağıdaki ekipmanların varlığını kontrol edebilir:
+Greek Port Authorities may check for the following equipment:
-*   Geçerli tarihli yangın söndürücüler.
+*   Fire extinguishers with valid dates.
-*   Mürettebat sayısı kadar can yeleği ve at nalı can simidi.
+*   Life jackets for each crew member and a horseshoe lifebuoy.
-*   Fişek takımı (Flare kit) - Tarihi geçmemiş olmalı.
+*   Flare kit - Must not be expired.
-*   İlk yardım çantası (Uluslararası standartlarda).
+*   First aid kit (International standards).

-## 4. İletişim Protokolü
+## 4. Communication Protocol
-*   **VHF 16:** Acil durum ve çağrı kanalı.
+*   **VHF 16:** Emergency and calling channel.
-*   **VHF 11:** The Commodore's Cove (Göcek) giriş kanalı.
+*   **VHF 11:** The Commodore's Cove (Göcek) entry channel.
-*   **VHF 12:** Rodos / Symi Liman kontrol kanalları.
+*   **VHF 12:** Rhodes / Symi Port control channels.

 ---
-*Kaptan, Ada sizi her zaman 11. kanalda bekliyor.
-Selametle.*
+*Captain, Ada is always waiting for you on channel 11.
+Godspeed.*